 Aaron Parks is a young American jazz pianist who, like many similar, involves himself in various projects as both sideman and leader.
 2008's Invisible Cinema is his fifth solo album (he's recorded well over a dozen as a sideman to date), consisting of thoughtful piano jazz that rarely heads off into 'jazz solo hell', for which I am truly grateful.
 Parks' compositional skills are formidable, memorable melodies to the fore on many tracks, with some great prog moves from guitarist Mike Moreno on Harvesting Dance.
 Parks plays samplotron himself, with a background flute line on Nemesis.

-Throughout the '90s, vocalist and multi-instrumentalist Parmenter was the leading light in US progsters Discipline, releasing one live and two studio albums, including the excellent Unfolded Like Staircase.
-Although the band are now history, Parmenter is still very much active, releasing his first solo album, Astray, in 2004.
-Downbeat and intensely personal, the album's tempos rarely rise above adagio, while the ghosts of Discipline's Peter Hammill/Van der Graaf influences still hover in the background, particularly on Modern Times, though not enough to actively intrude.
+Vocalist and multi-instrumentalist Matthew Parmenter is the leading light in US progsters Discipline, at their best on the excellent Unfolded Like Staircase.
+Parmenter released his first two solo albums during a Discipline hiatus.
+Astray is downbeat and intensely personal, the album's tempos rarely rising above adagio, while Discipline's Peter Hammill/Van der Graaf influence hover in the background, particularly on Modern Times, though not enough to actively intrude.
 The seven lengthy pieces unfold slowly, driven (albeit slowly) by Parmenter's ever-present piano, with other keyboards appearing when necessary.
 Parmenter actually plays every instrument on the album except, strangely, bass, so that must be his violin on Some Fear Growing Old, not to mention the infrequent drum parts.
 Very suspect 'Mellotron' on four tracks, to the point where this has been sent to 'samples' without its supper; largely strings, although there's a flute part in Distracted and some choirs in Dirty Mind.
 Mostly used with great subtlety, the samplotron is even more startling when it leaps to the front of the mix, as at the beginning of the longest track, Modern Times.

 Four years on, Parmenter follows up with the even more Hammillesque Horror Express, following in its predecessor's footsteps.
 He's not lying; much of this piano-heavy album could be used to soundtrack a 'scary rather than bloody' horror flick, although it has its more upbeat moments, notably Polly New.
 The Jacksonesque sax work on All Done (Horror Express) is possibly a Van der Graaf too far, but the album's well worth the four-year wait, despite its lack of originality.
 Rather more minor samplotron use this time round, with occasional strings on opener In The Dark, more of the same on O Cesare, strings and choirs on Polly New and closer The Cutting Room.
 Would it be unfair of me, though, to say, "Matthew, old son, please could you develop your own voice?".
 Like its predecessor, this is an excellent album, but it's an excellent Peter Hammill album and I want to hear a Matthew Parmenter record.